jurgensen1/web-development-course/README.md

 Basic description: Flexbox is a great CSS tool for manipulating HTML pages with boxes.
 Link: https://www.youtube.com/watch?v=0Azm2cyRmFk
 This video is thanks to  GTCoding (https://www.youtube.com/channel/UCqXs3o7aLdnJfXEN3OVgafw).
 10/10 recommend.
+N.B.: the self-directed-application work will be a flexbox demo.
+(Coming soon)

 ### 4. Visual-Studio-Code Topic: Emmet
 Video Title: Write Faster HTML and CSS with Emmet